zammad/zammad-org/src/sr/documentation/use/faq.md

 If you **search for a specific ticket or content**, the search is the best way.
 You can find the search field in the top area of the navigation sidebar or activate it by using the keyboard shortcut [[s]].
-The search even shows your last viewed items, maybe you can find what you are searching for already there.
+The search even shows the tickets you recently closed from your taskbar, maybe you can already find what you are searching for there.
 There is a separate [search page](./guides/search) for more information.

 If you want to **start working on tickets**, take a look at [the overviews](./guides/overviews), which are basically a list of current